History of the Jews in Iceland

-The history of the Jews in Iceland starts in 1625.
-In 2018, around 250 Jews were living in Iceland.
-They often gather to celebrate the Jewish holidays.
+The history of the Jews in Iceland begins with the arrival of the first Jewish trader in 1625.
+In 2023, around 300 Jews were living in Iceland.
 The first rabbi to be permanently located in Iceland since 1918 moved to the country in 2018.
+The Icelandic word for Jews is gyðingar.

 History

-From the eleventh century, Icelanders have called the Jews Gyðingar, a derivative of Guð (God).
+From the eleventh century, Icelanders have called the Jews gyðingar, a derivative of Guð (God).
 The Gyðinga saga, the Saga of the Jews, was written in the thirteenth century.
 It is a translation of the First Book of Maccabees and fragments from the writings of Flavius Josephus.

 The first Jews in Iceland were traders.
 Daniel Salomon, a Polish Jew who converted to Christianity, came to Iceland in 1625.
 In 1704, Jacob Franco, a Dutch Jew of Portuguese origin who was living in Copenhagen, was appointed to be in charge of all tobacco exports sold in Iceland and the Faroe Isles.
 In 1710 Abraham Levin and Abraham Cantor were given similar responsibilities.
 Isak, Cantor's son, took over from his father in 1731.
 In 1815, the Ulricha, a Jewish trade ship rented by Ruben Moses Henriques of Copenhagen, arrived in Iceland.
 In 1853, Iceland's parliament, the Alþingi, rejected a request by the Danish king to implement the Danish law allowing foreign Jews to reside in the country.
 Two years later the parliament told the king that the law would be applied to Iceland and that both Danish and foreign Jews were welcome.
 The Alþingi said that the Jews were enterprising merchants who did not try to lure others to their religion.
 However, no Jew is known to have accepted this offer.

 In the late nineteenth century there were a small number of trading agents which represented firms owned by Danish Jews.
-In 1913, Fritz Heymann Nathan, a Danish Jew, founded Nathan & Olsen in Reykjavík.
-After his marriage in 1917, he realized it was impossible to conduct a Jewish life in Iceland and moved to Copenhagen.
-The firm was highly successful until the Icelandic government introduced trade restrictions in the 1930s.
-In 1916, Nathan built the first big building of Reykjavík with five stories.
-The building was designed by Mr. Guðjón Samúelsson and was considered very elegant.
-It was the first building in Reykjavik to be lit by electric lights.
+In 1912, Fritz Heymann Nathan, a Danish Jew, joined with entrepreneur Carl Olsen to found Nathan & Olsen in Reykjavík.
+In 1917, the company moved into new headquarters, a five-story building designed by Guðjón Samúelsson, was the first in Reykjavik to be lit with electricity.
+After his marriage in 1917, Nathan realized it was impossible to conduct a Jewish life in Iceland and moved to Copenhagen; he sold his shares in the company in 1936.